 The previous stop on our BricsCAD Journey wrapped up our tour of the Classic edition.
 In my Classic Edition post, I mentioned several features, including basic 3D navigation tools, that are supported in BricsCAD Classic even though they are, technically, 3D features.
-I’ve decided to cover them as part of our exploration of the Pro edition.
+I’ve decided to cover them as part of our exploration of the Pro edition which entails a series of articles, starting with this one.

 BricsCAD Pro includes everything I covered in BricsCAD Classic, plus 3D modeling, rendering, and support for 3rd party applications.
 Since much of the focus of BricsCAD Pro centers on 3D modeling, we’ll start with a tour of the 3D Navigation tools.